steaks/codeducky/blogs/SqlQueriesInLinq.md

 }
 </style>

 Translating SQL to LINQ can prove difficult for new and experienced C# developers.
 This post contains common SQL queries written in LINQ.
 I hope it'll serve as a reference when writing LINQ queries.
 I'll use a MS SQL database and <a href="http://msdn.microsoft.com/en-us/data/ee712907">Entity Framework</a> for my examples.
-However, most examples can be extracted to other ORMs and databases.
+However, these examples can be extracted to other ORMs and databases.
+Also, consider reading <a href="https://www.linqpad.net/WhyLINQBeatsSQL.aspx">why linq beats SQL</a> to learn how to think in LINQ terms rather than translating SQL to LINQ.

 <a href="#select">Select</a>
 <a href="#where">Where</a>
 <a href="#inner-join">Inner join</a>
 <a href="#left-right-outer-join">Left/right outer join</a>
+<a href="#full-outer-join">Full outer join</a>
 <a href="#cross-join">Cross join</a>
 <a href="#group-by">Group by</a>
 <a href="#having">Having</a>